Creamy Mushroom Pasta

 Here's how to make this creamy mushroom pasta.
 Let's assume you've already done the following prep work:

-• Mix your vegetable stock cube with 500ml boiling water
+- Mix your vegetable stock cube with 500ml boiling water and the dried porcini mushrooms

 To start, heat your olive oil in a casserole pan (or large saucepan, if that's all you have).
 Then, add your diced onion and saute until it's soft and translucent - this is typically between 8 - 10 minutes on low heat.

-Then, you can go ahead and add your minced garlic, all the seasonings (fresh thyme, salt, garlic pepper, oregano, and smoked paprika) and the butter.
+Then, you can go ahead and add your minced garlic, seasonings, and flour.
 Go for another minute or so before adding in your sliced mushrooms.

 Step 2) Add plain flour, then deglaze with the white wine